martinproks/cosmeticthread3d/README.md

 * **P2** - **Part** version, **type 2** of geometry representation.
   Thread is simulated by tube D-D1-length / D-d3-length.

+* **P3 - Part** version, **type 3** of geometry representation.
+  Outer and bottom shell of the thread as P1 type.
+Thread shape is **replaced** by **rotated zig-zag** profile (shell).

 * **P4** - **Part** version, **type 4** of geometry representation.
   Shell with texture.

 * **PD0** - **PartDesign** version, **type 0** of geometry representation.
-  (not implemented yet)
-  Geometric identical or verry simmilar to P0.

-* **PD1** - **PartDesign** version, **type 1** of geometry representation.
-  (*not implemented yet*)
-  Simmilar as PD0, but without the helix.

-* **PD2** - **PartDesign** version, **type 2** of geometry representation.
-  (*not implemented yet*)
-  Multi-body geometry...

-* **PD3** - **PartDesign** version, **type 3** of geometry representation.
-  (*not implemented yet*)
-  Small circular grooves as visual thread indication.

-* **PD4** - **PartDesign** version, **type 4** of geometry representation.
-  (*not implemented yet*)
-  Shell with texture.
+  Geometric simmilar to P1.
+There are not shells, but verry thin gaps representing the thread.

 Workbench for just two buttons does not make sense in the end.
 But for the developement of the tools it is most probably the easyest way how to do it.
 Someday in the future it will be good idea to merge it with some existing and more general work bench - Part or PartDesign I think.
 Or merge it with some other thread oriented work bench?

+Notes specific to Part version of cosmetic threads: Each thread is separate Part object that could be inserted in a group Threads.
+It is easy to identify all threads and read their parameters, switch on/off all in once by Threads group.
+The main solid of the base part is not affected by the cosmetic threads - important for CAM and FEM.
+But TechDraw can not show shells at this moment.

+Notes specific to PartDesign version of cosmetic threads: The cosmetic thread geometry is thin solid.
+Each cosmetic thread is normal feature in the modeling tree.
+Pros is, this approach is shown on TechDraw, even it is not correct according standards.
+Cons are two.
+Thread are burried inside the modeling tree and it is costs more efford to find them all.
+Second and more important, the cosmetic threads affects the base solid of part.
+Cosmetic thread is gap or crac - like geometry in the main body.
+It could be problem for CAM and FEM.

 # Known issues

-1. It is based on a Part objects now and it works well with geometry based on Part Work Bench.For using with PartDesign objects it is necessary to use ShapeBinder or SubShapeBinder.

-2. It will work just for simple holes perpendicular to starting plane.
+1. It will work just for simple holes perpendicular to starting plane.
 If the starting plane will be under angle to the hole axis, it will be a little bit wrong 3d representation.

-3. Not plannar starting surface is not supported (at least yet).
+2. Not plannar starting surface is not supported (at least yet).
 No threads to the cylindrical shape or spherical or general surface...
 Yeas there will be work-aroud with additional circles or datums or lines as hole axis, but again the final representation will be not exactly correct.

-4. These problems are common for thread terminantion too.
+3. These problems are common for thread terminantion too.

-5. Hole to the thread will be not correct representation.
+4. Hole to the thread will be not correct representation.

-6. Icons are uggly.
+5. Icons are uggly.
 Who cares?
 It is just start of developement, icons are the last thing I care.

-7. TechDraw problems.
+6. TechDraw problems in Part version.
 On the normal view, the thread major diameter is shown.
 It is not exactly according to ISO drawing standards, there is whole circle shown.
 Bigger problem is ViewSections.
 The ViewSections showns just bodies, faces and their edges are ignored.
 It means, the cosmetic thread is not shown on ViewSections at this moment.

-8. There is no python report what functions are called on background.
+7. There is no python report what functions are called on background.

-9. There is no language localization, it works in English only.
+8. There is no language localization, it works in English only.